- How do I know if a member is Tier 1 or Tier 2?

-If the member is not retired, the name that TRS has in the computer system will be updated to match what information is reported from the employer in the Gemini system.
-You will receive an informational error that will need to be reviewed.
-Please have the member contact TRS to update his/her name.
+If the member is not retired, TRS will update its data to match the information submitted by the employer on the payroll file.
+You will receive an informational error that should be reviewed for accuracy.

 - Are special characters in names allowed?

 Yes.
 The following characters are allowed: space, dash, hyphen and apostrophe.

 - If an employee transitions from full-time to part-time mid-year/pay period how will this be reported?

 If a member works under more than one Employment Type in the same period, you should report the “highest” Employment Type according to the following hierarchy: Full-time, Part-time contractual, Substitute/Part-time noncontractual, Extra duty.
 If a change in Job Category occurs during the pay period, report the “highest” Job Category according to the following hierarchy: Administrator, Teacher, Counseling.
 If the transition occurs with a new pay period, begin reporting the correct Employment Type, Contract Days, and/or Job Category with the new pay period.

 Teacher A has been working at the district as a substitute teacher.
 In November, Teacher A accepts a full-time position.
 Her base annual salary is $60,000.
 There are 122 days remaining in the year and the district prorates her base salary for the remainder of the year as follows: $60,000 / 180 x 122 = 40,666.67 / 20 remaining pay periods = $2,033.33.
 During the first pay period in November, she works two days as a substitute teacher and earns $100 and four days as a full-time teacher and is paid $2,033.33.